Commenting on other applications

 After the planning application has been made, your council will advertise the proposed development in a local newspaper.
 They will also write to people who occupy buildings on land adjoining the application site boundary, and which are also within 90 metres of it, inviting comments.
 The details of the proposals, including architects' drawings, will be available at the local area planning office.

 The planning application notice will give a deadline for commenting on the application.
 Before visiting the planning office, you should make an appointment.
-You can also see the application online at the Planning NI website
+You can also see the application online.

 Making your views known